codebymaribel/ltbxd-scrapper/README.md

 - **FAILED** -> There was an issue completing the request.
 - **PENDING** -> The request is not resolved yet.

+#### Error Messages

+- INCOMPLETE PARAMETERS
+- YOU NEED TO SUBMIT A VALID LETTERBOXD URL
+- THERE WAS A SYSTEM ERROR PROCESSING THE REQUEST
+- PAGE NOT FOUND
+- SCRAPPER METHOD FAILED

 ## Types

-For more info about the types please refer to the [types folder](./types/)
+For more info about the types please refer to the [types folder](./src/types/index.d.ts)

 ## 🤝 Contributing